 The following are ways to engage directly with the SciPy project and community.
 Please note that we encourage users and community members to support each other for usage questions - see Get Help.

 SciPy community meetings are ideal to anyone wanting to contribute to SciPy or just know how current development is going.
+You can follow our community calendar from your preferred calendar manager, or look out for the announcements on our mailing list.

 This list is the main forum for longer-form discussions, like adding new features to SciPy, making changes to the SciPy Roadmap, and all kinds of project-wide decision making.
 Announcements about SciPy, such as for releases, developer meetings, sprints or conference talks are also made on this list.